Newborn portraiture is a take on portrait photography. Only the subjects are typically less than two weeks old.

 The BOGO (buy one, get one) baby plan might be a great idea for you and your business.

-By giving the parents a free session after they booked the first three sessions within a year, you ensure their return.
+Give the parents a free session after they booked the first three sessions within a year.
+This will ensure repeat business from happy customers.

-The time between the sessions means they are more likely to buy prints from you, as the difference in the baby will be large.
+The time between the sessions means they are more likely to buy prints from you.
+The difference in the baby will be large.